natelaclaire/cis338/syllabus.md

 - **Email:** <nathaniel.laclaire@maine.edu>
 - **Telephone:** 207‐621‐3050
+- **Office:** Katz Library, room 202

+### Office Hours

+I do not have set office hours but make my schedule available for students to schedule a time that is convenient for them.
+[Make An Appointment](https://natelaclaire.youcanbook.me/)

-### Response Time
+## Communication and Response Time

 If you send me an email or leave a voicemail during the week, you should expect a response within 1 day.
 Over the weekend or on holidays, the response time will be longer.

-### Office Hours

-I do not have set weekly Office Hours, but am available by appointment.
-To schedule visit <https://natelaclaire.youcanbook.me>.
+If I will be unable to respond for an extended period during the week, I will let students know in advance and will provide an email vacation auto-reply.

+Homework that is turned in on time should be graded within 2-3 days.
+Homework turned in late may take longer for grading.

+Any communications sent from my UMA email or from the Brightspace course will go to your @maine.edu address that was automatically created for you when you registered for this class.
+It will be important that during the semester you check this email regularly for information from your instructors and the institution.
+This is the email I will use to communicate with you regarding this course.

 ## Required Text and Materials

-None
+_There is no textbook required._ All course materials will be provided within the course Brightspace site.

 ## Required Software